-There is a silent epidemic.
+There is a silent scourge.
 It is insidious, taking those we love from us and killing the very people that we as advocates and activists try to protect.
 The killer’s name?
 Addiction.

 As I type this, scores of autistic and neurodivergent individuals are battling with this condition.
 Addiction knows no boundaries: social class, ethnic background, personal moral compass, it can come for any of us.